benijake/Distance-Between-Azure-Regions/README.md

 ![PowerShellScriptOutput](./PowerShell/AzureRegions.png)

 ## Databricks PySpark Notebook
-Databricks has passthrough authentication so you might expect your user credentials to get passed through to the REST API the same way that it does to a data lake.
+Databricks has passthrough authentication so you might expect your user credentials would get passed through to the REST API the same way that it does to a data lake.
 However, if you run the code below, you'll get an authorization error.

 ``` python
 from azure.identity import *